Stoichiometry-Controlled Structural Order and Tunable Antiferromagnetism in $\mathrm{Fe}_{x}\mathrm{NbSe_2}$ ($0.05 \le x \le 0.38$): Results and Discussion

 The evolution of magnetic ordering can be explained by the Ruderman-Kittel-Kasuya-Yosida (RKKY) interaction~\cite{PRB1997RKKY, JACS2022FeCrNbTa}.
-Within the dilute concentration regime, Fe atoms serve as electron donor.
-The increased charge carrier density~\cite{JSNM2019DFT}, significantly strengthens both the magnitude and range of RKKY interactions, resulting in the rapid increase of $T_{\mathrm{tr}}$.
-When concentration of Fe approaching $x = 1/4$, the intercalated Fe atoms form a highly ordered $2 a_0 \times2 a_0 $ superlattice, which determines the stable long-range magnetic order and drives $T_{\mathrm{N}}$ to its maximum value.
+Within the dilute concentration regime, Fe atoms serve as electron donors.
+The increased charge carrier density~\cite{JSNM2019DFT} significantly strengthens both the magnitude and range of RKKY interactions, resulting in the rapid increase of $T_{\mathrm{tr}}$.
+When the concentration of Fe approaches $x = 1/4$, the intercalated Fe atoms form a highly ordered $2 a_0 \times2 a_0 $ superlattice, which determines the stable long-range magnetic order and drives $T_{\mathrm{N}}$ to its maximum value.
 For $1/4 < x \leq 1/3$, Fe begins to occupy alternative intercalation sites, eventually establishing a $\sqrt{3}a_0 \times \sqrt{3}a_0$ superstructure.
-This structural transformation reduces Fe-Fe atomic distance while excess Fe donates additional electrons, which collectively modify the oscillatory character of the RKKY interaction, giving rise to competing ferromagnetic and antiferromagnetic exchange coupling that suppresses long-range order and lead to a sharp decline in $T_{\mathrm{N}}$.
+This structural transformation reduces Fe-Fe atomic distance while excess Fe donates additional electrons, which collectively modify the oscillatory character of the RKKY interaction, shifting the RKKY interaction to a regime of weakened antiferromagnetic coupling that suppresses long-range order and leads to a sharp decline in $T_{\mathrm{N}}$.
 At $x$ = 0.38, excess Fe atoms introduce disorder into the previously ordered arrangement, disrupting the long-range periodicity.
 Consequently, the magnetic system transitions toward a spin glass state characterized by frustrated interactions.

 Additionally, electronic structure effects may further suppress magnetic ordering at high Fe concentrations.
 In the closely related \ce{Fe_{x}NbS2} system, theoretical and experimental studies suggest that beyond a critical concentration ($x > 1/3$), charge transfer can reverse direction, with electrons flowing back from the Nb $4d$ states to Fe $3d$ orbitals~\cite{arxiv2025FexNbS2}.
 This electron backflow depletes the conduction electrons in the host layers, thereby weakening the RKKY-mediated coupling or triggering Fermi surface reconstruction—both of which are detrimental to long-range magnetic order.
 A similar electronic instability may occur in \ce{Fe_{x}NbSe2}, where the Nb $4d$ – Se $p$ bands also serve as the primary conduction channel.
 The combined impact of structural disorder and such electronic modifications likely underlies the rapid collapse of $T_{\mathrm{N}}$ at high Fe concentrations, and is expected to leave distinct signatures in the electrical resistivity.